pzandre/django-blog/README.md

 2. You may need to also follow [this](https://docs.docker.com/engine/install/linux-postinstall/ "Post-installation steps for Linux") instructions to properly setup the Docker service.

-3. We'll use the script made by Philipp Schmieder, download the file "init-letsencrypt.sh" via [GitHub](https://github.com/wmnnd/nginx-certbot/ "Boilerplate for nginx with Let’s Encrypt on docker-compose") or using the following command:
+3. We'll use the script made by Philipp Schmieder to create the SSL certs.

+Download the file "init-letsencrypt.sh" via [GitHub](https://github.com/wmnnd/nginx-certbot/ "Boilerplate for nginx with Let’s Encrypt on docker-compose") or using the following command:

     `curl -L https://raw.githubusercontent.com/wmnnd/nginx-certbot/master/init-letsencrypt.sh > init-letsencrypt.sh`

+Open the script on any text editor and swap the example domain on line 8 with your domain and enter a valid e-mail address on line 11.

 Then run `./init-letsencrypt.sh`